DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - Document the change: documentation should take place at each step; it's critical to ensure all documentation is complete and to identify the version and baseline related to a given change
 - When a change management process is enforced, it creates documentation for all changes to a system, providing a trail of info if personnel need to reverse the change, or make the same change on other systems
 - Change management control is a mandatory element for some security assurance requirements (SARs) in the ISO Common Criteria
+- Change Management roles
+     - Program Sponsor is the role that provides overall direction, support, and oversight for a project or change initiative.
+They are typically a senior executive or manager who is responsible for ensuring that the project aligns with organizational goals and has the resources and support needed for success.
+The program sponsor plays a critical role in endorsing and championing the change throughout the organization, addressing high-level issues, and facilitating necessary resources and support.
+     - Project Manager: The project manager is responsible for planning, executing, and closing the project.
+They focus on managing the project’s scope, schedule, and resources but may not have the same level of executive support and overall responsibility as the program sponsor.
+     - Change Implementer: The change implementer is responsible for executing the change according to the plan but does not typically handle the overarching support and strategic alignment that the program sponsor provides.
+     - Change Driver: This term is less commonly used but generally refers to the person or entity that initiates or advocates for the change.

 [7.10](#7.10) Implement recovery strategies (OSG-9 Chpt 18)
 - **Recovery strategy**: a plan for restoring critical business components, systems, and operations following a disruption